Configuring Single Sign-On for Event Broker Services

 • where <serviceredirectid> represents the specific event broker service

 • where messaging.solace.cloud is the domain for the event broker service.
-This value may differ depending on your deployment or region of the PubSub+ Home Cloud you selected.
+This value may differ depending on your deployment or region of the Solace Home Cloud you selected.
 It is recommended that you verify the values in the Broker URI field in the list of event broker services in Manage Brokers.

-If you have private and public endpoints configured your event broker service, there is a separate URI for each endpoint that must be added to your identity provider.
+If you have private and public endpoints configured for your event broker service, there is a separate URI for each endpoint that must be added to your identity provider.
 This may mean that you have multiple URIs to add as redirects for an event broker service.
 For more information, see Configuring Custom Hostnames for an Event Broker Service.

 To retrieve the required redirect URI for an event broker service and copy it to your clipboard, use the following actions:

-1. In the PubSub+ Cloud Console, select User & Account from the navigation bar, and then select Account Details.
+1. In the Cloud Console, select User & Account from the navigation bar, and then select Account Details.

 Enabling SSO for an Event Broker Service

-To enable SSOfor an event broker service, perform these steps:
+To enable SSO for an event broker service, perform these steps:

-1. In the PubSub+ Cloud Console, select User & Account from the navigation bar, and then select Account Details.
+1. In the Cloud Console, select User & Account from the navigation bar, and then select Account Details.

 5. Click Actions and select Enable SSO.